r-Techsupport/TechSupportBot/documentation/Privileged-Intents/Message Content.md

 ## Purpose
 The purpose of this module is to enable gross guild communication, to promote interactions with users that don't share a guild
 ## Data Handling
+Full message content of all messages sent in configured channels will be copied to the other channel, which may be in an arbitrary guild.<br>
 This module is capable of accessing data across guilds, and is designed to mirror message content from one guild to another, depending on setup and configuration.<br>
 The bot does not store any data related to this module permanently on disk, in any databases, or in any external services.